Whatsapp Icon

 It's important to write down any additional questions you have, as your conversations with your healthcare team will provide the most tailored and effective information for your specific situation.

 Remember, your healthcare team is there to support you through this journey.
 Asking questions is key to understanding your treatment options and how to manage your health during and after treatment.
-Its also helpful to bring a family member or friend to appointments to help you remember the information and support you through the process.
+It's also helpful to bring a family member or friend to appointments to help you remember the information and support you through the process.

 Latest Advancements in Soft Tissue and Visceral Sarcomas Treatment